Doidel/Crossword/docs/README.txt

 * Island: A group of 1 or more blocked fields (may contain neither a question nor a letter)
 * Uncrossed field: a letter belonging to only one question
 * Dead fields: 2 or more uncrossed fields next to each other (only vertically or horizontally)
-* Cluster of question fields: Question fields that can be joined
+* Cluster of question fields: Question fields next to each other (also diagonally) see also: /useful/CrosswordDescription.png

 Constraints
 ============